FromDoppler/hello-microservice/README.md

 * [demo.http](./demo.http) to easily add manual tests for the exposed API with [VS Code REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

 * Exposing only HTTP (not HTTPS) because that is the responsibility of our reverse proxy.

+* Allow overriding project settings based on our Doppler conventions.